 Vehicles are complex machines that many of us rely on for transportation and convenience.
 Unfortunately, when an accident occurs, the vehicle is sometimes to blame for the resulting injuries.
 When a vehicle malfunctions, everyone on the road is in danger.
-Even a minor vehicle defect can have life-altering consequences and cause devastating damage for individuals and families.
+Even a minor vehicle defect can have life-altering consequences and cause devastating damage to individuals and families.

 The manufacturer of a defective vehicle may be liable for injuries related to the defect.
-This liability could be limited to the car manufacturer, or the manufacturer of a specific part of the vehicle.
+This liability could be limited to the car manufacturer or the manufacturer of a specific part of the vehicle.

 In some cases, the seller of the vehicle could be held accountable for not revealing a known defect before selling the vehicle.
 An attorney, specifically a defective car lawyer can help you determine who is liable following your accident, and fight to obtain damages on your behalf.

 8 Common Car Defects That Manufacturers May Be Liable For

 When an airbag deploys during a collision, it can offer valuable protection to our bodies.
 Unfortunately, defective airbags can result in brain damage, burns, or lacerations across the face and torso.
 The airbag manufacturer may be liable when their product fails to properly function.

 Seat belts are designed to keep us in place during an accident, but when the seat belt is too loose, tight, or poorly constructed, it could fail.
 Manufacturers who sell defective seat belts may be held accountable for seat belts that fail to keep someone in place during an accident.